 The 7 wastes and their implications

 Waste is a huge bottleneck in todays mass productions, and is often an overseen potential way of becoming even more efficient and cost-effective.
 Taiichi Ohno, production manager and industrial engineer at Toyota Motor Corporation, recognized this adversary and gathered its forms in what are now known as the 7 wastes.
-These wastses, if left unattended, not only hamper productivity but also minimizes the development in the production.
+These wastes, if left unattended, not only hamper producitivity but also minimizes the development in the production.